blankoworld/makefly/doc/README.md

     INSTALLDIR=${HOME}/public_html

-Then relaunch `pmake install` to recompile the weblog.
+Then relaunch `./makefly refresh && ./makefly install` to recompile and reinstall the weblog.

 ## To a remote computer: *publish* command